Active Ingredients 101

 • Green Tea Extract – antioxidant protection

-• Lycopene – carotenoid antioxidant
+• Lycopene – antioxidant that protects against sun damage

 • Coenzyme Q10 (Ubiquinone) – protects cells from oxidative damage